EvilLord666/ReportGenerator/README.md

 -comparison operator (make sense only for WHERE parameters) - is any valid SQL condition operator like >, <, =, IS, IS NOT, IN, BETWEEN, LIKE and so on...

--parameter value works for WHERE (value for comparison) and ORDER BY (ASC or DESC)
+-parameter value works for WHERE (value for comparison) and ORDER BY (ASC or DESC),  THESE are DEFAULT values, they OF COURSE could be set during the runtime

 Example:
 `